persapiens/Course/Syllabus.md

 ## Outline

-Modern software development organizations require entire teams of DevOps to automate  and maintain software engineering processes and infrastructure vital to the organization.
-In this course, you will gain practical exposure to the skills, tools, and knowledge needed in automating software engineering processes and infrastructure.
-Students will have the chance to build new or extend existing software engineering tools and design a DevOps pipeline.
+Modern software development organizations require DevOps engineers to automate and maintain software engineering processes and production infrastructure.
+In this course, you will gain practical exposure to the skills, tools, and knowledge needed in automating software engineering processes and infrastructure necessary for continuous deployment of software.
+Students will have the chance to build new or extend existing software engineering tools and design an automated deployment pipeline.

 ## Objectives